 Reading a book in English may seem like a difficult undertaking.
 However, there are many book options out there for all levels of English language learners.
 Whether you’re a fan of graphic novels, poetry, or literary classics, there is something waiting for everyone.
 Plus, if you’re studying English in New York City, there is no shortage of excellent bookstores to visit.
-So with all that in mind, let’s check out some books:
+So with all that in mind, let’s check out some books for ESL students:

 The Old Man and the Sea by Ernest Hemingway